-- Highly Dangerous: Chemicals which can easily start on fire, react with the atmosphere, explode, etc.
+- Highly Dangerous: Chemicals that are reactive and can, for example, easily start on fire, react with the atmosphere, or explode

 - Select Carcinogens: Chemicals identified by review agencies as causing, or highly suspected of causing cancer in humans

 - Reproductive Toxins: Chemicals identified by review agencies as likely to cause harm in conceiving, bringing safely to term, or even affecting a baby after birth

 - Select Toxins: Chemicals that are potential terrorist weapons due to toxicity

 EH&S flags Particularly Hazardous Chemicals in MyChem based on hazards entered in MyChem corresponding to the Fire Code and the Globally Harmonized System for Classification and Labeling.
 EH&S also utilized the National Institute for Occupational Safety and Health (NIOSH) List of Antineoplastic and Other Hazardous Drugs in a Healthcare Setting and the EH&S Guidance on Workplace Hazards Impacting Reproduction and Development criteria.
 When viewing your chemical inventory you can look for the REG (regulatory) column.
 You'll find that PHS chemicals are flagged with a “P”.
 You may also see chemicals flagged with an “E” for an EH&S reportable chemical.
 EH&S reports these chemicals annually in a Tier II report to the Department of Ecology per the Emergency Planning and Community Right-to-Know Act.
 Certain chemicals may be flagged with a “B” and that means they are both particularly hazardous and reportable by EH&S.